HIT-CNC/CNC-Handson-201/simple-docker/README.md

 In this stage of the tutorial, let's focus on step 1 of this workflow: creating the images that your containers will be based on.
 Remember, a Docker image captures the private filesystem that your containerized processes will run in; you need to create an image that contains just what your application needs to run.

 ### Clone the example project

+If `git` is not installed on your host, install it by `sudo yum install git`

 You can clone the example project from GitHub:

 ```shell